A pairing hypothesis based on resonating valence bond state for hole doped copper oxide high temperature superconductors: Discussions

 \subsection{What is the rubion?}

-In a paper \cite{33} and at its last two paragraphs, Anderson said: ``But especially if it (RVB) is a Bose state, it will probably have low-energy excitations...".
-Anderson's words imply that RVB state is a Bose state; since high-temperature superconducting state is also a Bose state, we don't take into account the spin-interaction between Cooper pairs and RVB singlet pairs in the effective Hamiltonian of HDCO-HTSCs.
-Anderson's words also imply that RVB state possesses not only a high-energy single-particle excitation, pseudogap, but also a low-energy collective excitation which is just the rubion proposed by us.
+In this paper, we theoretically examined the phase diagram of cuprate high-temperature superconductors based on three hypotheses.
+The most crucial hypothesis is the presence of a collective mode named as rubion by us.
+The mode is assumed to be generated from the RVB state as a Goldstone mode.
+In order to have the Goldstone mode, one has to have a long-range order characterized by a corresponding order parameter.
+Kohsaka \textsl{et al.}'s experiment \cite{1} reveals RVB state is a valence-bond solid of real space so that the long-range order is a positional order and the corresponding order parameter is $\rho_{G}$ \cite{35}.

-Then what is the rubion?
-First, rubion can not be a plasmon because plasmon is a collective excited mode of wide-band metal while HDCO-HTSCs are narrow-band bad-metals.
+Then, what is the rubion?
+Firstly, rubion can not be a plasmon because plasmon is a collective excited mode of wide-band metal while HDCO-HTSCs are narrow-band bad-metals.
 Second, rubion can not be a spin wave because spin wave is a Goldstone mode of ferromagnetism or antiferromagnetism while RVB state recover spin rotation symmetry when hole-dopant process kills antiferromagnetism of parent compound.
 So rubion is a new low-energy collective excited mode.

 If rubion is a new collective mode, what is the properties of rubion?
-According to Goldstone theorem, rubion is a Goldstone mode when the continuous translational and rotational symmetry of RVB state is broken by short-range correlations.
-As a Goldstone mode, rubion ought to be a spinless boson of zero mass.
-As a quantum of collective mode, rubion ought to possess an energy $\hbar\omega$, where $\omega$ is frequency of new collective mode.
-Rubion also ought to contribute a thermal conductivity to HDCO-HTSCs and its Debye temperature is equal to $10^{3}K$ magnitude approximately according to the calculation of section Applications.
+Firstly, as a Goldstone mode, rubion ought to be a spinless boson of zero mass according to Goldstone theorem.
+Second, as a quantum of collective mode, rubion ought to possess an energy $\hbar\omega$, where $\omega$ is frequency of new collective mode.
+Rubion also ought to contribute a thermal conductivity to HDCO-HTSCs and its Debye temperature is equal approximately to $10^{3}K$ magnitude according to the calculation of section Applications.

-Taillefer's experiment \cite{21} found a nonzero thermal conductivity for underdoped $YBa_{2}Cu_{3}O_{y}$ in the $T \rightarrow 0$ limit, which was attributed by Taillefer's group to a contribution of a new boson mode.
-If rubion is just the new boson mode, Taillefer's experiment can determine the dispersion relation $\omega=\omega(q)$ of rubion.
+Doiron-Leyraud \textsl{et al.}'s experiment \cite{22} finds out a nonzero thermal conductivity for underdoped $YBa_{2}Cu_{3}O_{y}$ in the $T \rightarrow 0$ limit, which was attributed to a contribution of a new boson mode.
+If rubion is just the new boson mode, this experiment can determine the dispersion relation $\omega=\omega(q)$ of rubion.